 Leroy Gordon Cooper Elementary School

-- Leroy Gordon Cooper Elementary School's student population of 236 students has declined by 5% over five school years.
+- Leroy Gordon Cooper Elementary School's student population of 243 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-5|